 Europaeum events are free of charge to students from within the network.
 For all events on this page the Europaeum covers travel costs to the location, except where indicated clearly that this is not the case.
 In most cases this means that once you have received confirmation of a place on the event, you will be asked to book your travel within a week and send the receipts to us.
 The limited time frame is intended to make sure that travel costs are kept to a minimum by booking travel as early as possible.
 In some rare cases travel will be booked for you, but this will be clearly indicated to you.

 Where travel costs are reimbursed the Europaeum will make a bank transfer into your bank account on the first day of the event, once confirmation has been received that you have arrived.
 If you cancel your attendance without a medical certificate, the travel costs will not be reimbursed.

 Please note that we can only cover travel within Europe and we usually expect to cover travel costs from a student’s home university to the event.
-Students who need to travel from further afield should enquire with the Europaeum office whether it is possible that a contribution is made to their flight costs to the equivalent of another student’s flight from the same university.
+Students who need to travel from further afield should enquire with the Europaeum office whether it is possible that a contribution is made to their travel costs to the equivalent of another student’s travel costs from the same university.
 Where the event is happening at your home university, we do not cover travel costs.
 Equally, we reserve the right to query a scenario where a student is clearly trying to use the travel cost reimbursement system to cover a trip to their home country for a holiday.